 Fellows are selected on the basis of their academic record, the originality and promise of their proposed project (which may be analytic or purely creative), and their willingness to help create and participate in an interdisciplinary community of students in the humanities, social sciences, natural sciences, and applied disciplines.
 An effort will be made to achieve roughly equal representation from these four areas among the Fellows who are selected.
 Other qualifications being equal, preference will be given to applicants who have not held a Brackenridge Summer Research Fellowship previously.

-Questions about the Brackenridge Summer Research Fellowship program should be directed to Dr. Peter Koehler (email@example.com).
-The deadline for submitting applications for Summer 2014 Fellowships is March 7, 2014.
+Questions about the Brackenridge Summer Research Fellowship program should be directed to Dr. Peter Koehler (firstname.lastname@example.org).
+The deadline for submitting applications for Summer 2015 Fellowships will be in early March.